norberttech/aceeditor-bundle/README.md

 ## Compatibility

-This bundle provides support for different PHP and symfony version combinations, check the compatibility matrix below to pick the right version for your application.
+Check the table below to check if your PHP and symfony versions are supported.

 | PHP version(s)  | Symfony version(s)  | AceEditorBundle version  |
 | --------------- | ------------------- | ------------------------------------------------------------------ |